Thank you! Your submission has been received!

 Incorporating these CI/CD practices into the IoT development process helps in early detection and remediation of security issues, leading to more secure deployments.
 It is vital in an era where IoT devices are increasingly becoming targets for cyberattacks.

-Secret scans help detect hard-coded repositories like passwords, API keys, and other data sources, preventing potential IoT cybersecurity breaches.
+Secret scans help detect hard-coded repositories like passwords, API keys, and other data sources, preventing potential security breaches.

-Code quality checks ensure that the code adheres to best practices and standards, reducing the risk of IoT cybersecurity vulnerabilities.
+Code quality checks ensure that the code adheres to best practices and standards, reducing the risk of security vulnerabilities.

 Code coverage analysis identifies untested parts of the code, which are potential risk areas for security weaknesses.